victorgarciaesgi/nuxt-typed-router/README.md

 - `~/plugins/__typed_router.ts` Plugin that will inject `$typedRouter` and `$routesList` (`@nuxt/kit` has problems registering plugin templates so this is a workaround)

 # Usage in Vue/Nuxt

-## Check out this demo and clone it! [nuxt-typed-router-demo](https://github.com/victorgarciaesgi/nuxt-typed-router-demo)

 <br/>